Knowledge base banner

 A series of translucent wall lights placed at even intervals around the room will diffuse the light beautifully, while a pair of stylish matching wall lights either side of the sofa will provide balance and ambience.

-For more information, see our Wall Lights FAQ >
+For more information and advice, see our Wall Lights FAQ